umarnjagitech/umarnjagitech/README.md

 - 👋 Hi, I’m @umarnjagitech
-- 👀 I’m interested in Android development and Security.
+- 👀 I’m interested in Android development and Offensive Security.
 - 🌱 I’m currently learning...
 Flutter and DSA(Python)
 - 💞️ I’m looking to collaborate on Flutter, Python, Code Livestreams, and Android Bug Bounty.
 - 📫 How to reach me...
 Check social links on my profile.